Getting started¶

 Resolve by one of:

-- Point the Projection at a different destination name/namespace.
+- Point the Projection at a different destination name (or move it to a different namespace, in the namespaced case).

 - Delete the pre-existing object (if you're sure nothing else owns it).